 Staying In Camden

-The best area to stay for: Markets, younger crowd, punk vibe, pubs, live music and alternative music.
+Camden is the best area to stay for: Markets, younger crowd, punk vibe, pubs, live music and alternative music.

 Camden is a charming area to stay.
 You’ll enjoy the Camden market in Camden Town which sells a variety of crafts and cultural items.
 It’s a perfect market for souvenirs from your trip to London.
 Among London’s markets, the likes of Borough Market, Portobello Market, Camden Market is another unmissable market in London.